Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 The Changing Role in Expeditions

-Initially hired as porters, the role of Sherpas has evolved dramatically.
+Initially hired as porters, the role of Sherpas has evolved significantly.
 Today, they are highly skilled guides, expedition leaders, and business owners who form the backbone of the Everest industry.
 However, this economic boom has also brought profound changes to their traditional agrarian lifestyle.

 Festivals & Celebrations